-Total Plan Cases: The Contractor shall report settlement information to AHCCCS utilizing the AHCCCS approved casualty recovery Notification of Settlement form within 10 business days from the settlement date.
+The Contractor shall report settlement information to AHCCCS utilizing the AHCCCS approved casualty recovery Notification of Settlement form within 10 business days from the settlement date or in an AHCCCS-approved monthly file.
 Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 80, Sanctions.

-Joint Cases: AHCCCS' authorized representative is responsible for performing all research, investigation and payment of lien-related costs, subsequent to the referral of any and all relevant case information to AHCCCS' authorized representative by the Contractor.
-In joint cases AHCCCS' authorized representative is also responsible for negotiating and acting in the best interest of all parties to obtain a reasonable settlement in joint cases and may compromise a settlement in order to maximize overall reimbursement, net of legal and other costs.
+Joint and Mass Tort Cases: AHCCCS' authorized representative is responsible for performing all research, investigation and payment of lien-related costs, subsequent to the referral of any and all relevant case information to AHCCCS' authorized representative by the Contractor.
+In joint and mass tort cases AHCCCS' authorized representative is also responsible for negotiating and acting in the best interest of all parties to obtain a reasonable settlement in joint cases and may compromise a settlement in order to maximize overall reimbursement, net of legal and other costs.
 The Contractor will be responsible for their prorated share of the contingency fee.
 The Contractor's share of the contingency fee will be deducted from the settlement proceeds prior to AHCCCS remitting the settlement to the Contractor.